AndyObtiva/MathBowling/README.md

 1. [DONE] Start two player game
 1. [DONE] Bowl the player whose turn it is to bowl
 1. [DONE] Style with colors and fonts
-1. Layout content nicely
+1. [DONE] Layout content nicely
 1. [DONE] Play sound effects for bowling with different sounds for strike/spare, partial knock, and miss

-0.3.0 Alpha Release:

-1. Display static image when starting a game
-1. Display static image when bowling
-1. Temporarily display static image for getting a strike, a spare, a partial knock, or a miss.
-1. Show number of pins knocked out of total pins remaining after temporarily displaying static image for getting a strike, a spare, a partial knock, or a miss.

 0.9.0 Beta Release:

+1. Display a splash image when launching game
+1. [DONE] Display image for getting a correct, wrong, or close answer.
+1. Make buttons bigger

+0.9.1 Beta Release:

 1. Add question answering time limit

-1. Display video when bowling
+0.9.2 Beta Release:

-1. Replace temporary static image for getting a strike, a spare, a partial knock, or a miss with a video instead.
+1. Replace image for getting a correct, wrong, or close answer with a video instead.

 # License